Cambricon/CNStream/README.md

    git submodule  update  --init
    ```

-2. Run the following command to save a directory for saving the output.
+2. Run the following command to create a directory for saving the output.

    ```bash
    mkdir build       # Create a directory to save the output.